mattermost/mattermost-redux/README.md

 **Supported Server Versions:** Latest

 The project is in beta, with the purpose of consolidating the storage, web utilities and logic of the webapp and React Native mobile clients into a single driver.
-We encourgae you to use mattermost-redux to power your own Mattermost clients or integrations.
+We encourage you to use mattermost-redux to power your own Mattermost clients or integrations.

 [Redux](http://redux.js.org/docs/introduction/) is the backbone for this project and many of the design decisions and patterns stem from it.